Overview

 Job roles

-Typical roles which our graduates have gone into include conservator, exhibition designer, lighting designer, retail store designer, interior architect and interior designer.
+Typical roles that our interior architecture graduates have taken include conservator, exhibition designer, lighting designer, retail store designer, interior architect, and interior designer.

 Senior lecturer, Interior Design